danbz/raspi-making-a-time-machine/README.md

 https://player.vimeo.com/video/232880338 tests for 'making a time machine' on raspberry pi on vimeo.com

-intergrated ofcRPiTouch for using the RaspberryPi 7" Touch Dipsplay https://github.com/apparentVJ/ofxRPiTouch/
+intergrated ofxRPiTouch for using the RaspberryPi 7" Touch Dipsplay https://github.com/apparentVJ/ofxRPiTouch/